Johnson & Johnson quarterly profit rises 4.5%

 The health care conglomerate's net earnings rose to $3.93 billion, or $1.44 per share, in the third quarter, from $3.76 billion, or $1.37 per share, a year earlier.

-(Reporting by Manas Mishra in Bengaluru; Editing by Shailesh Kuber)
+(Reporting by Manas Mishra in Bengaluru; Editing by Shailesh Kuber and Arun Koyyur)

 What do you think?